kukby/Mish-semantic-segmentation-pytorch/README.md

 # Mish-Semantic Segmentation on MIT ADE20K dataset in PyTorch
-# Mish-Semantic Segmentation on MIT ADE20K dataset in PyTorch

 This is a PyTorch implementation of semantic segmentation models on MIT ADE20K scene parsing dataset.